gavinkendall/autoscreen/README.md

 Modules - Editors
 -----------------
-This module enables you to setup your favourite image editors.
+This module enables you to setup your favourite image editors, scripts, or executable applications.

 The green button with the white plus will show a window where you can specify the name, application, and application arguments for the new image editor that you're adding to the list of editors.